Search for interactions by active substance name or keywords

 Muscarinic receptor antagonists | ↑Solifenacine | Given the risk of substantial increase in solifenacine exposure and thus of its related adverse events, coadministration should not be used unless a multidisciplinary consultation could be obtained to safely guide it. |

-Neuropsychiatric agents | ↑Aripiprazole, ↑Brexpiprazole, ↑Cariprazine |
+Neuropsychiatric agents | ↑Aripiprazole, ↑Brexpiprazole, |

-Dosage adjustment of aripiprazole, brexpiprazole and cariprazine is recommended.
-Refer to individual SmPCs for more information. |
+Dosage adjustment of aripiprazole, and brexpiprazole is recommended.
+Refer to aripiprazole or brexpiprazole SmPCs for more information. |

 Opioid antagonists | ↑Naloxegol | Coadministration contraindicated due to the potential for opioid withdrawal symptoms (see section 4.3 of SmPC). |